hungptit/tools/README.md

 ### mlocate ###

 Assume a file information database has been created then we can use it to quickly find/locate files using different options.
-Our benchmark results shows that mlocate at least 2x faster than that of locate for normal use cases.
-Below are practical examples

 **Build file information database**